 Get Started

 Ready to clear out your old computers?
 Call us at (817) 527-8600 or submit a pickup request.
-We serve businesses across the entire Dallas-Fort Worth metroplex, and pickup is always free.
+We’re headquartered in Southlake and serve businesses across the entire Dallas-Fort Worth metroplex — pickup is always free, funded by refurbishment and materials recovery rather than fees.
+Common questions about minimums, data handling, and scheduling are answered in our FAQ.